 PMA is a private Catholic school, sponsored by the Sisters of the Presentation of Mary.
-We welcome students from families of all denominations in Pre-kindergarten through grade eight.
-The following process for application applies to all families interested in enrolling their child.
+We welcome students from all denominations into our programs from age 3 through grade eight.
+The application process applies to all families interested in enrolling their child.

-PMA admits students of any race, color, national origin, religion or ethnic background to all the rights, privileges, programs and activities generally accorded or made available to students in this school.
-It does not discriminate on the basis of race, color, national origin or ethnic background in the administration of educational policies and financial programs administered by this school.
+PMA admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, and athletic and other school-administered programs.

 Families interested in enrolling their child/ren at PMA will be required to complete an application form for each child and provide a copy of his/her birth certificate.
 Once an application form is completed, the child’s name will be placed on a prospective student list.